 - Starting the bacon in a cold pan helps to render the fat and prevents sticking.

-- This recipe is best with mature watercress, but if using baby watercress, reduce cook time.
+- This recipe is best with mature watercress, but if using baby watercress, reduce cooking time.

-- Sources: Center of Disease Control and Prevention and HuffPost
+- Sources: Centers of Disease Control and Prevention and HuffPost

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.